sjkelleyjr/Deadlock/outline/plot_outline.md

 - **Escalation**: The company is actively trying to break up the team
 - **Consequence**: Individual survival strategies are being tested

-### Chapter 17: "The Innovation Workshop"
+### Chapter 17: "The Innovation Council (Part II: Workshop)"
-- Vincent hosts mandatory innovation session to "fix" the team's "lack of creativity"
+- Mandatory workshop to brainstorm "disruptive" ideas under council oversight
-- Everyone forced to brainstorm "disruptive" ideas
+- Alex proposes practical reliability fixes; ignored
-- Alex suggests practical improvements, gets ignored
+- Mack pitches absurd ideas that management loves; they become roadmap slideware
-- Mack proposes absurd ideas that management loves
+- Council schedules a showcase rewarding theatre over outcomes; dates are set
-- **Escalation**: Management is trying to force "innovation" through bureaucracy
+- **Escalation**: Forced innovation becomes a lever against the team
-- **Consequence**: The engineers' cynicism is becoming more obvious
+- **Consequence**: Council artifacts will be used at the board review (Ch24 setup)

 ### Chapter 18: "The Rube Goldberg Machine"
 - Simple "Export to CSV" feature request becomes a compliance nightmare